apache/kafka/README.md

 ### Generating an API compatibility report between trunk and your local branch ###
 *Note that the branches need to be local.*

-    ./gradlew checkApiCompatibility
+    ./gradlew apiCompatibilityReport

 By default it just lists the incompatible changes.
 If you want a more complete report, you can set the `onlyIncompatible` flag to false:

-    ./gradlew checkApiCompatibility -PonlyIncompatible=false
+    ./gradlew apiCompatibilityReport -PonlyIncompatible=false

+There are some other options too.
+If you need to control the build result on binary or source incompatible changes, then you can do it so with the following flags.
+The below example would result in failing only in case of source incompatibility.

+    ./gradlew apiCompatibilityReport -PfailOnBinaryIncompatibility=false -PfailOnSourceIncompatibility=true

+It is often a requirement to control the build outcome based on version differences.
+Usually it is allowed to do binary incompatible changes in major releases but this kind of compatibility should be kept in minor and patch (maintenance) releases.
+This is called [semantic versioning](https://semver.org/spec/v2.0.0.html).
+This can be controlled the following way:

+    ./gradlew apiCompatibilityReport -PfailOnSemanticIncompatibility=true

-### Generating an API compatibility report between branches or commits  ###
+### Generating an API compatibility report between branches  ###
-*Note that the branches need to be local*
+*Note that the branches need to be local.*

-     ./gradlew checkApiCompatibility -PbaseBranch=1.1.0 -PnewBranch=1.1.1
+     ./gradlew apiCompatibilityReport -Psource=1.1.0 -Ptarget=1.1.1
+     ./gradlew apiCompatibilityReport -Psource=2.0.0 -Ptarget=my-patch-branch

 ### Building a binary release gzipped tar ball ###
     ./gradlew clean releaseTarGz